 The Company considers the items included in the Statement of Changes in Equity as capital.
 The Company manages the capital structure and makes adjustments to it in light of changes in economic conditions and the risk characteristics of the underlying assets.
 In order to maintain or adjust the capital structure, the Company may issue new shares through private placements, sell assets to reduce debt or return capital to shareholders.
-The Company did not make any changes to the Company's approach to capital management during 2015 and 2016.
+The Company did not make any changes to the Company's approach to capital management during the 3 months ended January 31, 2017 and the year ended October 31, 2016.